Medically reviewed by Drugs.com. Last updated on Sep 10, 2020.

 Pregnancy Risk Factor

 Adverse events have been observed in some animal reproduction studies.
 Following vaginal administration, small amounts are absorbed systemically.
-Single dose, topical azole regimens are not recommended for the treatment of vulvovaginal candidiasis; only topical azole therapies with 7 day regimens are recommended in pregnant women with vulvovaginal candidiasis.
-This product may weaken latex or rubber condoms or diaphragms (CDC [Workowski 2015]).
+Single dose, topical azole regimens are not recommended for the treatment of vulvovaginal candidiasis; only topical azole therapies with 7 day regimens are recommended in pregnant women with vulvovaginal candidiasis (CDC [Workowski 2015]).

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - 3 Reviews

 - Drug class: vaginal anti-infectives